-The Gold Belt Tour Scenic Byway will not only take you through gold mining towns and historic stagecoach and railroad routes, but awe-inspiring scenery and the prehistoric past of dinosaurs.
+The Gold Belt Tour Scenic Byway will not only take you through gold mining towns and historic stagecoach and railroad routes but awe-inspiring scenery and the prehistoric past of dinosaurs.
 The scenic loop drive begins in Florissant, home to Florissant Fossil Beds National Monument which offers the chance to learn about prehistoric Colorado through thousands of detailed fossils of insects and plants as well as petrified redwoods stumps that are up to 14 feet wide.
-From there you’ll travel to the mining towns of Cripple Creek and Victor, home to grand Victorians and charming old miners’ homes as well as numerous historic sites, before venturing to Florence and Canoon City, and back again to Florissant.
+From there you’ll travel to the mining towns of Cripple Creek and Victor, home to grand Victorians and charming old miners’ homes as well as numerous historic sites, before venturing to Florence and Canon City, and back again to Florissant.

 Million Dollar Highway